Grand Slam of Darts: Nine-dart finishes

-Five nine-darters have been thrown at the Grand Slam of Darts.
+Seven nine-darters have been thrown at the Grand Slam of Darts.
 The first one was in 2008.

 High averages

 Previous BDO v PDC tournaments

 There have been previous tournaments in which players from both the PDC and BDO have competed.
 Between 1997 and 2001, several BDO players competed in the World Matchplay and the World Grand Prix – this was as a result of a 1997 Tomlin Order which allowed freedom of players to enter more events.
 This was later restricted from the start of 2002 onwards, when eligibility rules allowed only Professional Dart Players Association members to compete in the tournaments.

 The 2005 Masters of Darts was the first tournament to feature the top players from each organisation.
 In 2006 and 2007, following Raymond van Barneveld's move to the PDC, the Dutch organisers of the International Darts League and World Darts Trophy invited some top PDC players to compete alongside BDO players.